irenemanning/phase4-review-repo-1/README.md

 - rails db:seed (to seed database)
 - rails s (to run rails server)

-To run the frontend of this application, run the following commands in a separate terminal:
+To run the frontend of this application, open up a new terminal, navigate to the client folder and run the following commands:
-- npm install --prefix client (to install dependencies)
+- npm install (to install dependencies)
-- npm start --prefix client (to start React server)
+- npm start (to start React server)

 ## Features and How to Use